jorisvink/tier6/README.md

 # tier6

-Build a global ethernet network using sanctum its p2p e2ee tunnel infrastructure.
+Build a global ethernet network using sanctum p2p e2ee tunnels.

+Tier6 uses a sanctum cathedral infrastructure to autodiscover peers in its same network and establish p2p e2ee tunnels to each peer in full mesh mode.
+All incoming traffic is dumped into a single tap interface.
+Return traffic is only sent to peers on which the destination MAC address has been seen as a source earlier, acting like a soft-switch.

-This is work in progress, no daemonization yet, no proper logging yet.
+This is work in progress, no daemonization yet, no proper logging, code is undocumented at the moment.

+You don't want this yet.

 ## Configuration